+- What is Desktop Virtualization

 - Why consider a Desktop Virtualization project?

 - Key terms to understand

 - Comparing leading VDI vendors

-- Evaluating products
+- Evaluating Products

 - Hardware

 - Budgeting

 - Staffing Skills

 - Outsourcing

-- Planning for deployment
+- Planning for Deployment

 - Calculating ROI

-- Expert tips and advice
+- Expert Tips and Advice

-- Getting more PRO+ essential content
+- Getting more PRO+ exclusive content

 If you are looking for formalized VDI training, Microsoft offers a five-day training course that is specific to VDI.
 The course is 10324A: Implementing and Managing Microsoft Desktop Virtualization.